 The district is covered with a savannah woodland vegetation type locally called Miombo, Chipya and Mateshi woodlands composed of local forest and customary areas and game management areas.
 The Miombo (Brachystegia-Julbernardia) woodland extends over the greatest part of the plateau and is dominated by Hyperrhenia and Digitaria species.

-Hydrology (Water Resources And Drainage)
+Hydrology (Water Resources and Drainage)

 The described district characteristic has potential for a lot of economic activities; especially farming that has for the recent past, taken over to become the main economic activity in the district.
-But it has been observed that despite all these potential factors the majority of people of District are poor, with the majority of the poor people living in very remote areas of the district.

 DISTRICT INVESTMENT OPPORTUNITIES